 How to Store

-To store your pretzels, ensure they are completely cooled before placing them in an airtight container.
-They can be kept at room temperature for up to 3 days or frozen on a baking sheet before transferring to a freezer-safe bag or container for up to 2 months.
+Let your pretzels cool completely before storing them in an airtight container.
+They’ll stay fresh at room temperature for up to 3 days or can be frozen for up to 2 months.

 Let's Connect!